-- (1) Eligible women, men and children under five have been correctly identified on the Household Questionnaire - (2) Individual questionnaires were assigned to each of the eligible women, men and children under five years of age, even if the actual interview was not completed - (3) The identification information on the cover pages of all the household and individual questionnaires for women and children is correct.
+- (1) Eligible women and children under five have been correctly identified on the Household Questionnaire - (2) Individual questionnaires were assigned to each of the eligible women and children under five years of age, even if the actual interview was not completed - (3) The identification information on the cover pages of all the household and individual questionnaires for women and children is correct.

-Second, using the questionnaires, copy information about the results of the interview into columns 7 through 12 of the Supervisor's Control Sheet.
-In column 7, write the number of eligible women 15 to 49 years identified on the cover page of the Household Questionnaire (HH12), in column 8 the number of eligible men 15 to 49 years identified in HH13A, and in column 9 the number of eligible children under 5 years of age identified in HH14.
-The final result of the household interview should be written in column 6 and the number of eligible respondents (ER) with complete interviews in column 10 for women, column 11 for men and column 12 for children under five.
+Second, using the questionnaires, copy information about the results of the interview into columns 4 through 8 of the Supervisor's Control Sheet.
+In column 5, write the number of eligible women 15 to 49 years identified on the cover page of the Household Questionnaire (HH12), and in column 6 the number of eligible children under 5 years of age identified in HH14.
+The final result of the household interview should be written in column 4 and the number of eligible respondents (ER) with complete interviews in column 7 for women and in column 8 for children under five.